 Sgt.
 Hubert H. Long was born in Missouri in 1917.
 He lived in Buchanan County and married Vernelle, in 1940, and was the father of one son.
 The family resided at 920 Edmond Street in Saint Joseph, Missouri.
-At some point, he enlisted in the Missouri National Guard.
+At some point, he enlisted in the Missouri National Guard and married.

 On February 10, 1941, Herbert was inducted into the U. S. Army at Saint Joseph, Missouri.
 He was sent to Ft.
 Lewis, Washington, where his company was designated, B Company, 194th Tank Battalion.
 He was later transferred to Headquarters Company.